MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 This article contains the information and procedures required to configure Workflow Manager in SharePoint Server.

 > [!NOTE]
->There are two separate workflow engine products that power the SharePoint 2013 Workflow platform: Microsoft Workflow Manager and SharePoint Workflow Manager is no longer available to be installed, whereas SharePoint Workflow Manager has been released to replace it.
+>There are two separate workflow engine products that power the SharePoint 2013 Workflow platform: Microsoft Workflow Manager and SharePoint Workflow Manager.
+Microsoft Workflow Manager is no longer available to be installed, whereas SharePoint Workflow Manager has been released to replace it.
 Hence, the instructions outlined in this document explain how to install SharePoint Workflow Manager.

 > [!IMPORTANT]
 > The steps in this article apply to SharePoint Server.
 The SharePoint 2013 Workflow platform is not supported in SharePoint Foundation 2013.

 > [!NOTE]
 > You can watch a video series that walks through the process of installing and configuring the SharePoint 2013 Workflow platform.
-To view the videos, see [Video series: Install and configure Workflow in SharePoint Server 2013](video-series-install-and-configure-workflow-in-sharepoint-server-2013.md)
+To view the videos, see [Video series: Install and configure Workflow in SharePoint Server 2013](video-series-install-and-configure-workflow-in-sharepoint-server-2013.md).

 Learn about [Workflows for SharePoint in Microsoft 365](../../SharePointOnline/extend-and-develop.md).
 ## Overview